8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 The Bottom Line

-Ghost is excellent for publishers monetizing through memberships.
+Ghost is excellent for publishers monetizing through memberships, and it's worth saying plainly: if that's your business model, Ghost's editor and subscription tooling are genuinely good, and switching away from it would cost you more than it saves.
 But if you're running a business blog focused on SEO and lead generation, you're paying for features you don't need while missing features you do.

-Superblog delivers what business blogs actually require: fast pages that rank, automatic SEO optimization, and built-in lead generation.
-All with subdirectory hosting that costs $29/mo, not $199/mo.
+Superblog delivers what business blogs actually require: fast pages that rank, SEO automation that's on from day one, and lead generation forms built in.
+All with subdirectory hosting that costs $29/mo, not $249/mo.

-Ready to switch from Ghost?Start your free Superblog trial and import your content today.
+Ready to switch from Ghost?Start your free Superblog trial (7 days, no credit card required) and import your content today.

 Want an SEO-focused and blazing fast blog?